 Step 2: Select Excel as your data source

-Note that Sheetgo pulls data from the source to the destination file, but the source file always remains intact.
+Note that Sheetgo pulls data from the source file to the destination file, but the source remains intact.
 Data is not deleted from the original file.

-Find the Excel file in your cloud storage solution.
+Click +Select file, find the Excel file in your cloud storage and click Done.

 Step 3: Adjust the settings (optional)

 Go to Settings.
-In this section, you can configure the connection.
+In this section, you can configure the connection to

 - Change the date format